Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G): Conclusions

 We have presented the concept of the Radio Neutrino Observatory in Greenland (RNO-G), currently scheduled to commence installation at Summit Station in 2021.
 The location in Greenland both drives design considerations, such as autonomous low-power stations, and, given the unique field of view from the Northern Hemisphere, also defines the strong science case.

 The RNO-G hardware builds on previous radio array experience and strives for a very low-noise system that can sustain a low trigger-threshold, but high duty-cycle operation of autonomous stations.
-Each of the 35 RNO-G stations will consist of log-periodic dipole antennas deployed at the surface and custom-made dipole and tri-slot antennas deployed in three mechanically drilled holes to a depth of \SI{100}{m}.
+Each of the 35 RNO-G stations will consist of log-periodic dipole antennas deployed at the surface and custom-made dipole and tri- or quad-slot antennas deployed in three mechanically drilled holes to a depth of \SI{100}{m}.
 The stations will mainly be triggered by a phased array of four deep dipoles at the \SI{100}{m} maximum depth, which will ensure the best neutrino aperture.
 Auxiliary envelope triggers are available for low-power operations in the seasons with less abundant solar-power and for reading out the surface antennas to detect and veto air showers.

 RNO-G will be the first uniform deployment of a neutrino radio array that will demonstrate the feasibility of scaling to arbitrarily large arrays.
-The delivered per-year sensitivity will be the largest achieved to-date with a radio array and will bring the detection of a continuation of the astrophysical neutrinos flux to high energies as detected by IceCube within reach.
-Additionally, models for cosmogenic neutrinos assuming a significant proton fraction in UHE cosmic-rays will be either be conclusively ruled out or will lead, if confirmed, to a detection of neutrinos with RNO-G
+The delivered per-year sensitivity will be the largest achieved to-date with a radio array.
+RNO-G with its unique view of the Northern hemisphere may provide insights into transient sources of UHE neutrinos and will bring the detection of a continuation of the astrophysical neutrinos flux to high energies as detected by IceCube within reach.
+Additionally, models for cosmogenic neutrinos assuming a significant proton fraction in UHE cosmic-rays will be either be conclusively ruled out or will lead, if confirmed, to a detection of neutrinos with RNO-G.